 The caregiver needs to go through a criminal background check, apply for an ID card, and register with the Bureau of Health.
 Only those aged 21+ may apply.
 The patient also needs to have an ID card issued by the Bureau.
 Incidentally, a caregiver can be designated by a maximum of five patients.
 Each MMJ patient can select a maximum of two caregivers.

 Where Can I Use My MMJ in West Virginia?

-Unfortunately, we are unable to provide you with more information.
-However, we will update this guide as and when we get more relevant details.
-Until then, resist the urge to use MMJ in West Virginia without a card.
-Possession of any amount is a misdemeanor, with a possible jail term of 3-6 months and a fine of $1,000.
-Sale of any amount is a felony with a prison sentence of 1-5 years as the punishment.
+The possession of any amount is a misdemeanor, with a possible jail term of 90 days to 6 months and a fine of $1,000.
+The sale of any amount is a felony with a prison sentence of 1-5 years as the punishment.
 You also get a fine of up to $15,000!

 Final Thoughts on Medical Marijuana in West Virginia

 It took a long time, but finally, West Virginia residents can apply for an MMJ card and make legal purchases from dispensaries.
 There aren’t many sellers of marijuana in WV at present, but big names in the niche have already outlined their intentions of opening stores in the state.